 Bar Chart for Yearly Comparison

-Implementation (Tool Overview)
+Implementation and Evaluation

 The datasource comes from DFO (Fisheries and Oceans Canada).
 It is about fishing amount catches and money profit for years from 1990 until 2018.

 I am creating a visualization tool to help people to understand / analyze table data in a more suitable format as chats, comparison diagrams etc.